DanWehr/recompyle/README.md

 print(example_function(2))
 ```

-Would produce the print output:
+This will produce the following output:

 ```text
 Before range, args: (2,), kwargs: {}